 The UAS Bounder can be configured to have a reasonable number of commands.
-The actual allowable number of commands is dependent on their complexity-RAM usage.
-The UAS Bounder will enter into the Error Mode and report the issue in Flight.log if too many commands are attempted.
+The actual allowable number of commands is dependent on their complexity-RAM and processor usage.
+A warning will appear in the Flight.log file when ≤ 10 KB of RAM is free or when the processor is no longer able to complete all of its commands within an allocated time period.